 - Your familiarity with and understanding of current issues in health profession education and practice

 - Although questions asked in MMIs settings tend to be less predictable, in general you may expect a combination of role plays, ethical dilemmas, encounters with standardized patients, team projects, manual dexterity games, logic quizzes, and other practical tasks.
 For a short introduction on how one school (Virginia Tech Carilion) conducts MMIs, watch this video.
 Check also this video for a demo of a couple of MMI scenarios.

 - Decide what you are going to wear (err on the conservative side).

 Below are some resources to assist you with your interview preparation:

-- For detailed information on medical school interviews, their structure and format, typical questions asked, recommended reading list, etc., check the more extensive resources in the current Med App site.
+- For detailed information on medical school interviews, their structure and format, typical questions asked, recommended reading list, etc., check the more extensive resources in the current Med App Canvas site.

 - Look up the interview feedback on the studentdoctor.net website.
 As you peruse these reports, keep in mind that while helpful, these are still individual, somewhat anecdotal experiences and should be evaluated within the context of all the other information that you will gather about a given school.

-Discuss your interview preparation with a University Career Center staff member and, if you wish, arrange for a behavioral practice interview as the final dress rehearsal in your preparation process.
+- Discuss your interview preparation with a University Career Center staff member and arrange for a behavioral practice interview as the final dress rehearsal in your preparation process.
 Schedule your appointment online or call 734/764-7460.